savonet/ocaml-speex/README.md

 $ dune install
 ```

-This should install the library file (using ocamlfind) in the
+This should install the library file in the appropriate place.
-appropriate place.